-This monitor frequency setting affects the monitor's refresh rate; that is, the rate at which the monitor redraws the image on the screen.
+Video and Monitor: This screen provides information about the installed video controller and video memory.
+It also allows you to change the monitor frequency and refresh rates, if necessary.
+The monitor frequency setting affects the monitor's refresh rate; that is, the rate at which the monitor redraws the image on the screen.
 Super VGA (SVGA) and multi-scanning monitors can refresh text and images faster than other types of monitors.
-For more information on monitors and setting the monitor frequency, see "Hardware Interfaces" on page 1-10.
+For more information on monitors and setting the monitor frequency, see "Hardware Interfaces" on page 1-11.